 For catalogs containing physical machines or existing machines, select or import existing accounts and assign each machine to both an Active Directory computer account and to a user account.

-Step 11.
 Summary, name, and description

-When you’re done, click Finish to start the catalog creation.
+After reviewing the information you specified, click Finish to start the catalog creation.

 On the master image, create the following registry key with the value of 1 (as a DWORD (32-bit) value):

 Shut down the master image and create a new snapshot.

 On the Delivery Controller, run the following command:

 Create a new catalog based on that snapshot.